mpratt/The-Simple-LifeStream/STREAMS.md

 ```

 ### Youtube

-Finds all the videos added to the favorite playlist.
+- **Important**: Make sure in your favorite feed is publicly available on the settings panel.
-Requires: The Youtube Username or user Id.
+- **Requires**: The user name or user id.
+- **Finds**:
+    - Videos added to your `Favorites` playlist

 ```php
     new \SimpleLifestream\Stream('Youtube', 'mtppratt');
 ```

-This stream also returns this keys:
+- This stream also returns the following keys:
     - username (The current user name)
     - thumbnail (Thumbnail for the video)